Don't (Billy Currington song)

 "Don't" is a song written by Jim Beavers and Jonathan Singleton and recorded by American country music artist Billy Currington.
 It was released in July 2008 as the first single from Currington's 2008 album Little Bit of Everything.
-The song became Currington's fifth Top 10 hit on the U.S. Billboard Hot Country Songs chart, with at number 2 for the week of December 13, 2008.
+For the week of February 7, 2009, the song became Currington's fifth Top 10 hit on the U.S. Billboard Hot Country Songs chart, peaking at number 2 behind Blake Shelton's "She Wouldn't Be Gone".

 Content

 In the lyric, the male narrator asks that his lover stay with him after a sexual encounter the night before.
 Jonathan Singleton and Jim Beavers were inspired to write "Don't" after spending a day listening to R&B music.
 According to Country Weekly, Beavers "started it with the groove and vibe, which had the kind of sexy R&B feel to it, with the idea of a guy begging his girl not to leave."
 Singleton said that he considered it "unusual" for the chorus to begin with "baby, baby, don't", and after realizing that the word "don't" appeared several times in the lyric, they decided to name the song "Don't".

 Currington recorded the song in one take.
 During the session, electric guitarist Brent Mason ad-libbed a "wah-wah" sound, which Currington asked to be left in the final recording.